zarpafantasma/corpus_rythmos/III- Philosophical_and_Anthropological_Explorations/019-en_US-Physics_of_Tradition.md

 This work presents Multiscale Temporal Relativity (RTM) as a descriptive map of coherence phenomena.
 Its purpose is to offer a language and a guide for navigating the physics of rhythm, not to encapsulate or reduce the experience of mystery.
 The α exponent is a measurable correlate of coherence, an indicator that the right conditions have been created for a profound experience, but it is not the experience itself.

-The excessive rationalization of these principles—the belief that achieving an $`\alpha_{sac} \geq 3.0`$ mechanically guarantees an epiphany—is the main risk of this paradigm.
+The excessive rationalization of these principles, the belief that achieving an $`\alpha_{sac} \geq 3.0`$ mechanically guarantees an epiphany, is the main risk of this paradigm.
 The map is useful for not getting lost, but the true initiation occurs when the traveler dares to look up from the paper and experience the landscape with all their senses.

 **20.2 The Need for Myth: Individualizing Coherence**